 When kids are in nature, they’re constantly exploring and learning.
 They are curious.
 Feed their curiosity by giving them a magnifying glass to look at rocks and insects and more.
 Binoculars are also a great gift idea for anyone in the family.

+One thing we wished we had this past year were backpacks with built in hydration packs.
 RV families like to hike, so a backpack is a necessity.
 A good hiking backpack will enable them to carry water, first aid kits, and other items that may be needed during a hike.

 Propane Fire Pit

 RVers in general love to sit around the fire.
 When there are droughts or an area doesn’t allow you to have wood campfires, typically a propane fire pit will be allowed.
 And sometimes, there are campers who just don’t like smelling like smoke.
 Portable propane fire pits are perfect and a must have for all RVers.